 Authored by: Evon Hung, Product Researcher at TripleLift

-As people continue to cut the cord and spend more time with streaming services, you would expect that advertising agencies would put their money where audiences are.
-Key word: expect.
+As people continue to cut the cord and spend more time with streaming services, you’d expect advertising agencies to put their money where audiences are.
+Keyword: expect.

-The reality is that brands are hesitant to employ strategies they see as “risky”.
-According to TripleLift’s research, only 50% of marketers plan to increase the number of ad products they activate, primarily due to the fear of unknown performance.
+In reality, brands are hesitant to employ strategies they see as “risky.”
+According to TripleLift’s research, only 50% of marketers plan to increase the number of ad products they activate.
+Primarily due to the fear of unknown performance.
 But this conservative approach unnecessarily limits a brand’s performance and growth potential.
 Imagine if Michael Scott was too afraid to leave Dunder Mifflin.
-Sure, he’d still be regional manager with a nice condo in Scranton, PA and a fun neon beer sign, but would he have reached his full potential?
+Sure, he’d still be regional manager with a nice condo in Scranton, Pennsylvania, but would he have reached his full potential?
 Probably not.

 Let’s take a look at a breakdown:

-- A brand chooses to run a campaign with a single ad format, let’s say banner ads.
-By running a brand lift study, we conclude that the banner ads are effective at generating a strong lift in lower funnel metrics.
+- A brand chooses to run a campaign with a single ad format, say banner ads.
+By running a brand lift study, we conclude that the banner ads effectively generate a strong lift in lower-funnel metrics.

 - The same brand runs a campaign that splits its budget across four formats: in-feed native, banner ads, and in-stream video/CTV spots.
-The campaign still delivers lifts on lower funnel, but also statistically significant increases for brand awareness and favorability.
-By implementing an omnichannel approach (including formats that are relatively new), the campaign was more successful at targeting the full funnel mix efficiently and effectively.
+The campaign still delivers lifts on the lower funnel and statistically significant brand awareness and favorability increases.
+By implementing an omnichannel approach (including relatively new formats), the campaign efficiently and effectively targeted the full funnel mix efficiently and effectively.

-And this is just one example of single vs multi-format performance: choosing to diversify budgets across multiple ad formats leads to more impactful results across the purchase funnel.
-Conservative, single ad format strategies may lead to strong lifts, but the downside?
+This is just one example of single vs. multi-format performance.
+Diversifying budgets across multiple ad formats leads to more impactful results across the purchase funnel.
+Conservative, single-ad format strategies may lead to strong lifts, but the downside?
 Brand stagnancy.

-Consumers are spending more of their time with new media like digital video and branded content, and their trust in advertisements that run in these spaces steadily grows in parallel.
-As the industry continues to focus on emerging products like CTV, what was previously seen as risky will soon become the norm.
-They say the early bird gets the worm, and this is especially true in the realm of tech adoption.
+Consumers spend more time with new media like digital videos and branded content.
+So, their trust in advertisements running in these spaces steadily grows.
+As the industry focuses on emerging products like CTV, what was previously seen as risky will soon become the norm.
+They say the early bird gets the worm, which is especially true in tech adoption.
 As the great Michael Scott once said, “I’m an early bird and a night owl.
-So I’m wise and I have worms.”
+So I’m wise, and I have worms.”

-At TripleLift Research, we understand that entering new, untouched territory feels risky.
-Despite perceived challenges that come with new ad formats like poor ad inventory scale or lack of audience targeting, activating a mix of products into your long term strategy will actually minimize potential brand stagnancy while optimizing performance.
-We’re confident that this “risk” is really just an opportunity and worth every penny.
-Advertisers wise enough to activate the right product mix can look forward to many, many worms.
+At TripleLift Research, we understand entering new, untouched territory feels risky.
+Despite perceived challenges with new ad formats, like poor ad inventory scale or lack of audience targeting, activating a mix of products into your long-term strategy will minimize potential brand stagnancy while optimizing performance.
+We’re confident that this “risk” is an opportunity worth every penny.
+Advertisers who are wise enough to activate the right product mix can look forward to many, many worms.